USEPA/MC_Case_Study/README.md

 ## Outputs

-After running the Python scrip you obtain the following files:
+After running the Python script you obtain the following files:

 | File name | Description |
 | ------------- | ------------- |